The Bridge (2018 TV series)

-The Bridge is a Malaysian-Singaporean crime drama television series aired on HBO Asia, and starring Rebecca Lim and Bront Palarae.
-The series was inspired by the Danish-Swedish series, Broen/Bron.
+The Bridge is a Malaysian–Singaporean crime drama television series aired on HBO Asia, and starring Rebecca Lim and Bront Palarae.
+The series was inspired by the Danish–Swedish series, Broen/Bron.
+Season 1 was released in 2018 and Season 2 was released on 15 June 2020.

 Plot

 The series takes place on the border of Malaysia and Singapore.
 Its centerpiece is the bridge on the border where a female corpse was discovered.
 The Malaysian Investigator is Detective Megat Jamil, the Singaporean is Detective Serena Teo.
 Together they investigate a series of crimes that are well prepared, skillfully executed and contain a "message" to society on the subject of social injustice.